How To Control and Prevent Late Blight

 Frequently Asked Questions

-Potato late blight epidemics can wipe out entire potato crops in just a few days.
+Potato late blight epidemics wipe out entire potato crops in just a few days.
 Likewise, tomato fruits are also susceptible depending on disease severity values.
-Often, harvested tomatoes will continue to develop lesions after they’ve been picked as a part of the ongoing disease development.

-After harvest, make sure that all potatoes have been dug up.
+After harvest, dig up all remaining potatoes.
 If there are any signs of late blight, dispose of the tubers.
 Remove all plant debris and potato or tomato foliage from the area and remove wild nightshade plants that help the pathogen overwinter.

 Fruits harvested from blighted vines have a tendency to develop lesions post-harvest which lowers their acidity.
 Other harmful microorganisms might develop in a low-acid environment.